 The best essential oils for allergies depend on your specific allergy and your individual response.
-Two of the most commonly recommended essential oils for allergies are German chamomile and lavender.
+Two of the most commonly recommended oils are German chamomile and lavender.
 Here are three ways to use either oil for nasal allergy relief:

 The Healing Intelligence of Essential Oils suggests the following aromatherapy blend for relief of allergy symptoms:

 Dilute 1 to 2 drops of the blend in a carrier oil.
 Apply to your face.
 (If possible, rinse your face with cold water first and apply blend to moist skin.)

 Many sources recommend a neti pot to help clean pollen, dust, dander, and other pollutants out of your nasal passages.
 A neti pot resembles a small teapot-shaped kettle.
 You fill the neti pot with warm distilled water and a little salt that doesn't contain iodine to create a saline solution.

 To use, stand over a sink and tilt your head to one side.
 Pour the salt water into the nostril that's tilted up and let the water drain out of the other nostril.

 Important: Use only distilled or purified water.
 Some news reports a few years ago indicated several people contracted parasites using tap water in a neti pot.
 This cannot happen if you use distilled water.